Loders: History

 In 1086 Loders is mentioned in the Domesday Book as Lodres.

 During the reign of Henry I, Baldwin de Redvers founded a seat of a Benedictine priory at Loders.
 The monks were reputedly the first to introduce cider-making into Dorset.

 Governance

-Loders lies within an electoral ward of the same name, which also includes the surrounding area from the edge of Bridport via Powerstock to North Poorton.
-The population of this ward was 1,697 at the 2011 census.
-The ward is one of 32 that comprise the West Dorset parliamentary constituency, which is currently represented in the UK national parliament by the Conservative Chris Loder, who succeeded Oliver Letwin in 2019.
+Loders is in the Dorset unitary authority area.
+It is part of the Eggardon electoral ward, which elects one member to Dorset Council.
+Historically, Loders was in the Bridport Rural District from 1894 to 1974, and West Dorset district from 1974 to 2019.

+For elections to the UK Parliament, Loders is part of the West Dorset constituency.

 In culture

 Johnny Coppin's Westcountry Christmas album includes a song called Song for Loders, which mentions many places around the area, including Eggerton, Askerswell and Muckleford, amongst others.